 Now that you can see what I’m dealing with, let’s have a look at this item on AEW’s list of hollow mantras.

-So far, AEW has signed the following ex-WWE employees:
+So far, AEW has signed the following employees from elsewhere:

 *Ace Ventura style inhale*